-Movies on Chatham creates an opportunity for group dialogue about films and film making (in writing and through in-person discussion) in an environment that encourages exploration and critical thinking.
+At Movies on Chatham, we are in the business of group dialogue about films and film making (in writing and through in-person discussion).
+Our “augmented reality” environment encourages exploration and critical thinking.

-Through our online presence, the group is accessible to public audiences that range from film scholars to amateur film critics and fans—all who simply enjoy watching and talking about movies.
+First, we are amazingly accessible to all.
+Our public audiences range from film scholars to amateur film critics and fans—any group who enjoys learning by watching movies.

 Do movies influence?